 SIMPLE IS BEST

-When cooking simple vegetables with simple ingredients, don’t over complicate things by adding lots of different items.
+When cooking simple vegetables with simple ingredients, don’t overcomplicate things by adding lots of different items.
 I want to taste the turnip and the carrots; and, I want the turnip and the carrots to be just slightly infused with the herbs.
 The turnip and carrots have a smooth and silky texture too.
 This is easily achieved by the addition of good quality butter.
 (Please don’t use margarine!)

 Serving this dish couldn’t be easier.
 I like to have a huge mound of it – preferably smothered in gravy!
 But, that’s not always necessary.
-On it’s own, just as it is, is more than fine as well.
+On its own, just as it is, is more than fine as well.

 FAMILY DINNER OR THANKSGIVING – IT’S ALL GOOD!

 I remember back to my childhood when my mom must have been feeling a little extra fancy or festive.
 She would plate up the Mashed Turnip and Carrots with Herb Butter using her big ice cream scoop.
-Sitting on the plate next to roasted chicken, with a side of Preserved Mustard Pickles, were two perfectly molded mounds of Mashed Turnip and Carrots, and a pool of hot chicken gravy.
+Sitting on the plate next to roasted chicken, with a side of Preserved Mustard Pickles, were two perfectly moulded mounds of Mashed Turnip and Carrots, and a pool of hot chicken gravy.
 Oh, I miss my mom’s cooking!

 I could go on and on about how delicious this dish tastes and about how good it is for you.
 But, I don’t think I have to do that.
 It’s a simple, rustic, home-style dish that tastes great.
 It gets vegetables onto the table quickly and easily, costs next to nothing in terms of ingredients, and is loved by one and all.